 To get driving records, you will have to do a driving records search.

 Have you ever searched for criminal records?
 Was it an easy process?
-Did you search online or did you have to make a phone call to the local courthouse? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the local courthouse?
+Was the information you received correct?
 There are many reasons that people search for criminal records, and your feedback could help other people that are in the same situation.

 Click here to share your story

 The FBI maintains a list of the Ten Most Wanted Criminals.
 In Pierce County, the Pierce County Sheriff’s Department has their own list of the most wanted criminals, that you can access online.

 FBI Ten Most Wanted List: External Link

 Life In Jail / What Its Like